medusa-project/medusa-copier/README.md

 * Possibly add 'copy' command to handle directory copies.
 * Possibly use rclone rcd/rc instead of spawning new rclones all the time, although for our use doing the latter is not likely to be a big deal.
+It's possible that we might be able to do better error handling that way, though.
+I haven't explored it very much yet.
 * Possibly make the rclone config file configurable
 * Possibly include a copy of rclone to be used so everything is self contained
 * Possibly containerize